Taiko2k/Tauon/README.md

      >**Note:** This standalone Flatpak package won't auto update.
 You'll need to check back here for updates.

      >**Note:** Only host installed Picard/tag-editors are supported.

+     >**Troubleshooting:** If you're having issues installing, try make sure you have installed and configured Flatpak for your distro as described on https://flatpak.org/setup/.
+Make sure you have the flathub repo added using `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo` as this is needed to download the runtimes.
 ___

 For further documentation see the [wiki](https://github.com/Taiko2k/tauonmb/wiki/Basic-Use-Guide).